Forestry in Ethiopia: Deforestation

-It is estimated that in 2000 Ethiopia had 4,344,000 ha of natural forest area, which is 4% of its total land area.
-Compared to other East African countries Ethiopia's deforestation rate is about average.
+It was estimated that in 2000, Ethiopia had 4,344,000 ha of natural forest area, which was 4% of its total land area.
+Compared to other East African countries, Ethiopia's deforestation rate was about average, as per a report in 2007.
 However, the deforestation rates in East Africa are second highest of the continent.
 Moreover, it has the smallest fraction of its forest area designated primarily for conservation.
 Apart from Northern Africa, East African countries show the second highest decline rates of conservation forests in the continent.